Why Are My Google Reviews Missing or Disappearing?

 Google Spam Algorithm Removes Violating Business Reviews

-The most common cause why many business owners find their Google My Business reviews missing is because of Google’s spam detection algorithm.
+The most common cause why many business owners find their Google Business Profile reviews missing is because of Google’s spam detection algorithm.
 It scours Google listings and detects spammy content, including reviews.

 If you’re not sure if a review for your business violated Google’s Review Content Guidelines, consider these questions below so you can narrow down the problem.
 Additionally, you can also ask your SEO agency what happened.
 Most SEO agencies actively monitor your Google reviews and will know whether Google has released any spam detection updates.